 As noted in the legal terms and conditions, commercial use requires written authorization from ADS-B Exchange.
 This is necessary to ensure operating this site remains financially viable so we can continue to provide the service.
 We may ask that certain commercial users contribute financially to the operation of this site if they desire to use the data in revenue-generating products.

 This service could end at any time if the cost to provide it outweighs incoming revenue/donations.
 Please keep that in mind when downloading data/using this service – go easy on the infrastructure if you can.
-There are quite a few hosting/bandwidth/storage costs for a large and growing dataset such as we have here.
+There are quite a few hosting/bandwidth/storage costs for a large and growing data archive such as we have here.

 Querying Live Position Data